muhamed-hassan/specialized-software-development-company-java-backend/README.md

-# Wise usage of information technology theories in a modern civilized society
+## Wise usage of information technology theories in a modern civilized society

+#### Please visit the wiki for more info https://github.com/muhamed-hassan/specialized-software-development-company-java-backend/wiki